d-vf/phd-website-content/en/deaepp/candidaturas-en.md

 - research plan, if it already exists
 - results of the GRE and TOEFL exams, in the case of application to the IST/CMU dual degree
 - proof of payment of the application fee
-Always consult the updated list of documents in the Postgraduate Area.
+Always check the current list of documents in the Postgraduate Area.

 - [Postgraduate Area Forms](https://posgraduacao.tecnico.ulisboa.pt/en/programas-doutorais/formularios/)
 ## Application and Review Periods